Ajian-studio/GADownloading/README.md

 ## 2 How to Use:<br>
 ### 2.1 How To Obtain Project Resources
-The two forms of obtaining project resources are：1）Use libraries directly on JitPack 2）Copy the project's GADownloadingView and associated resources
+The two forms of obtaining project resources are：<br>
+1).Use libraries directly on JitPack；<br>
+2).Copy the project's GADownloadingView and associated resources；<br>

 #### 2.1.1 Use Libraries Directly On JitPack

 step 1.
 In the project build.gradle add the following code：